International Case Competitions

 - have at least 25 credit points remaining in your degree (including Honours) in Semester 1, 2023.

-If you are shortlisted or selected to compete in the International Case Competition training program, you must be available for an interview, orientation and the intensive training program delivered during the summer vacation period.
+If you are shortlisted or selected to compete in the International Case Competition training program, you must be available in Melbourne for an interview, orientation and the intensive training program delivered during the summer vacation period.

 |Training days|| Commencing end of November 2022, for 3 months during the summer vacation period.|